 Although it might sound weird to eat a chicken salad with turkey or chester, we Brazilians love these combinations.

-In fact, we also eat double-starch all the time, as you will see in this list of Christmas dinner.
+In fact, we also eat double-starch all the time, as you will see in this article about Christmas dinner.

 Anyway, salpicão consists of shredded chicken, potatoes, mayonnaise, raisins, and some other ingredients.
 You can get the recipe for this Brazilian chicken salad here.

 On a side note, most Brazilian dishes with raisins are almost certain holiday dishes.
 For some reason, that’s an ingredient we eat more often during the holiday season.